GiuB/fast-static-site/README.md

 ### Install dependecies

-There are a lot of dependencies so this is the boring part:
+There are a lot of dependencies so this is the boring step:

 ##### Bower (package manager to frontend libraries):